-A business plan is the blueprint for taking an idea for a product or service and turning it into a commercially viable reality.
-The market analysis section of your plan provides the evidence that there is a niche in the market that your company can exploit.
-This analysis provides the foundation on which your marketing and sales plan will rest.
+A business plan is the blueprint for your business.
+It takes an idea for a product or service and turns it into a commercially viable reality.
+The market analysis section of your plan provides evidence that there is a niche in the market that your company can exploit.
+This analysis also provides the foundation on which your marketing and sales plan will rest.

 The core components of the market analysis are:

-- an industry analysis, which assesses the general industry environment in which you compete.
+- Industry analysis: Assesses the general industry environment in which you compete

-- a target market analysis, which identifies and quantifies the customers that you will be targeting for sales.
+- Target market analysis: Identifies and quantifies the customers that you will be targeting for sales

-- a competitive analysis, which identifies your competitors and analyzes their strengths and weaknesses.
+- Competitive analysis: Identifies your competitors and analyzes their strengths and weaknesses

-The precise way in which you choose to organize this information is up to you.
+The exact way in which you choose to organize this information is up to you.
 As long as you include all the basic facts, there are a number of outline forms that can work well.
-Just keep the purpose of your plan in mind, and highlight or expand the sections that have the greatest application to what you're trying to accomplish.
+Just keep the purpose of your plan in mind and highlight or expand the sections that have the greatest application to what you're trying to accomplish.

 You should also be able to discuss the important trends that may affect your industry.
 For example, significant changes in the target market, in technology, or in other related industries may affect the market's perception of your product or your profitability.